block/proto-fleet/miner-web/README.md

 This file helps us maintain correct typing between the frontend and API and puts a wrapper around the API so we can make requests like `api.getNetwork().then(res => console.log(res))`.

-To allow for easier API development, `api` is exposed globally to enable making such calls in the browser's console. docker compose also runs `miner-api-server` in watch mode so that any saved changes to its rust files automatically trigger a rebuild.
+To allow for easier API development, `api` is exposed globally to enable making such calls in the browser's console. docker compose also runs `mcdd` and `miner-api-server` in watch mode so that any saved changes to their rust files automatically trigger a rebuild.
+  - Note that `mcdd/src/usb/pb/*` folder is ignored by watch mode. `mcdd/build.rs` makes changes to that folder which will cause an infinite loop when building mcdd in watch mode.
+If any changes are made to that folder, you will have to manually rebuild mcdd.

 ## Production build